mrsurprise123/Zombie_VR/README.md

 # Zombie_VR
 A Zombie_VR game made by Unity3D

+You need to have a HTC_Vive and Steam to play this game

 Note:This repo only has scripts I have written without 3Dobjects.
 If you wanna whole projectm please connect me with: yangjin0817@163.com